 Go Study joins forces with an accredited English teacher to give you 5 tips to use in your everyday life to improve your English faster!

-- Add English subtitles to help you
+- Add English subtitles to help you.

 - If you miss something, move on and don’t get stuck.
-The meaning may come to you later when more context is added
+The meaning may come to you later when more context is added.

-- When you hear a new word or different way of pronouncing it, repeat it out loud a few times
+- When you hear a new word or different way of pronouncing it, repeat it out loud a few times.

 Be confident with your English and improve your ability to express yourself.
 Go out and speak with English speakers.

 Stay away from tourist places and meet Australian people.
-Shops, bars, restaurant: everywhere is good!
+Shops, bars, restaurants: everywhere is good!

-- If you have native English friends, ask them to correct your pronunciation and grammar
+- If you have native English friends, ask them to correct your pronunciation and grammar.

-- Meet people with the same interests on meetup.com
+- Meet people with the same interests on meetup.com.

-- Search Gumtree and find people willing to exchange language skills: they help you with English and you help them learn your native language
+- Search Gumtree and find people willing to exchange language skills: they help you with English and you help them learn your native language.

-Start gradually: read short texts such as press articles or blogs and then challenge yourself to short stories and novels.
+Reading in English is the best way to improve your grammar and learn new words.
+Start gradually: read short texts such as press articles or blogs, and then challenge yourself to short stories and novels.
 This exercise can be quite difficult at the beginning.
 You need to train yourself and push yourself to read a bit every day.

-- For your first book in English, choose a book you already know
+- For your first book in English, choose a book you already know.

-- Books for young adults will be easier to read
+- Books for young adults will be easier to read.

 - Don’t stop at every word you don’t know.
 It’s ok to miss the meaning of one sentence.

-- Use the free app Duolinguo to develop your reading comprehension
+- Use the free app Duolinguo to develop your reading comprehension.

 Writing will help you improve your grammar and train your brain to think in English.
-Same as for reading you need to push yourself to write a bit every day.
+Same as for reading, you need to push yourself to write a bit every day.

 This is the time to start a diary or a blog about your Australian adventure!

-- Use software like Linguee, Free dictionary, Synonyms to find the right word
+- Use software like Linguee, Free dictionary, Synonyms to find the right word.

-- Download the free app Grid Diary
+- Download the free app Grid Diary.

+As earlier said, English is crucial if you want your Australian adventure to be successful.
 If your English is weak, proper classroom-based English courses will prevent you from that overwhelming feeling and boost: